 HOWARD GREEN: Vice President, Marketing

 Mr. Green has worked in healthcare for over 15 years in a variety of marketing and medical education roles.
-Prior to joining Inspire, Howard spent twelve years as an Emmy award-wining television sportscaster before beginning his healthcare career on the Boston Scientific (formerly Guidant Corporation) Cardiac Rhythm Management heart failure and market development teams.
+Prior to joining Inspire, Howard spent twelve years as an Emmy award-winning television sportscaster before beginning his healthcare career on the Boston Scientific (formerly Guidant Corporation) Cardiac Rhythm Management heart failure and market development teams.
 Howard then joined Canadian cardiology medical education start-up theheart.org, which was acquired by WebMD/Medscape, where he worked for ten years in a variety of global medical education sales and sales management roles.
 Howard holds a BS in Biology from Emory University, an MS in Broadcast Journalism from Boston University and an MBA from Northwestern University’s Kellogg School of Management where he was an Austin Scholar and named the Class of 2001 Outstanding Student in Entrepreneurship.

 ANDREAS HENKE: Vice President, Commercial Operations – Europe

 Mr. Henke has more than 20 years of experience in medical device markets.
 Prior to his current role, he served as Sr. Director Sales and Marketing Europe and General Manager Germany of BTG Interventional Pulmonology.
 From 2003 – 2014, Mr. Henke held a variety of management positions in Cardiology, Cardiac Rhythm Management and Peripheral Interventions at Boston Scientific.
 In his current role, he is responsible for developing and commercializing Inspire therapy in Europe.
 Mr. Henke has a M.Sc. in Biomedical Engineering from the Hamburg University of Applied Sciences.